CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 3. The database query planner takes into account the indices available when determining the best _path_ for executing a query.

+It's also worth noting that an index not only helps with retrieving data (i.e. the WHERE part of the query), it might even help with joins, or sorting the results set (i.e. the ORDER BY clause).

 Indices are their own data structures, and they're also stored on disk along with data tables and other objects.
 Postgres supports several different index types.
 The most common type is [b-tree](https://en.wikipedia.org/wiki/B-tree) (which stands for "Balanced Tree").
 B-tree is used by default when you create a new index and don't specify an index type.